Azure/bicep/docs/spec/modules.md

 variable myArray array = databases.outputs.sqlDatabases
 ```

 `module` is a keyword in bicep.
 Module location is specified using relative path, `../` in above example.
 Both `\` and `/` are supported.

-Module name can be either a file name (single-file module) or directory name (multi-file module).
-If a directory name is provided, all files under the directory will be loaded.
-It is a compile error if a file and directory with the same name exist under the path.
+A Bicep file can include any other Bicep file or directory as a modules.
+This means a module name may refer to either a file or directory.
+For directory, all files under the directory will be loaded.
+It is a compiler error if a file and directory with the same name exist under the path.

 The version name can be omitted before bicep module registry becomes available.